Ear wax removal by microsuction

 Where and when

-Clinics are on Fridays and some other days (Saturday mornings dependent on demand) at Active Health, 18 Charles St, Bath, BA1 1HX.
+Clinics are on Thursdays, Fridays and Saturday mornings dependent on demand at 18 Charles St, Bath, BA1 1HX.
 About a 2 min walk Green Park Station in Central Bath.
 Free parking is very close by.

 Home visits are available, please call Emma on 07966 205663